amin-raz/GifGetterSite/README.md

 - GIF: Stores information about converted GIFs

-### Authentication Flow
-1. User clicks "Login with Discord"
-2. Discord handles OAuth flow
-3. On success, user is redirected back with tokens
-4. Frontend receives authenticated user session

-Built with React, Tailwind CSS, and powered by Discord's OAuth system.
+Built with React, Tailwind CSS, and Discord's OAuth system.

+### Planned
+- Web Converter: Convert videos to GIFs through the website itself
+- Migration from local host to GCP